thbaumbach/primecoin/README.md

  * OpenCL code is compiled at runtime
  * clean-up code is not complete; (most probably) crashes when exiting
  * mining / GPU settings are fixed
+ * stats for chains / day not implemented yet
  * source code is messy

 Usage